GuyDupenloup/image_data_augmentation/README.md

 - **GPU utilization**: All functions take a batch of images as input.
 They are fully vectorized and compilable into Tensorflow's graph, maximizing GPU utilization.
 - **Augmentation variety**: Transformations are applied independently to each image of the input batch, ensuring variety across the batch.
 - **Augmentation intensity control**: A parameter is available to control the fraction of augmented images in the output batch.
-- **Integration in training loops**: Functions are easy to integrate in the training loop, using either preprocessing layers or custom models.
+- **Integration in training loop**: Functions are easy to integrate in the training loop, using either preprocessing layers or custom models.

 ## Examples of augmented images